- 1 Definition

 - Sarcoidosis of the skin

-The treatment varies and must be assessed by a specialist.
-With only a few patchy changes (morphea), medication is not necessary.
-Minor skin changes can be camouflaged with makeup.
-Some people get cortisone creams (for example Dermovate) on the skin.
+Cortisone creams.
+In the case of only slightly patchy changes (morphea), medication is not always necessary.
+Minor skin changes can be camouflaged with make-up.
+Some people get cortisone creams on their skin.

-- Physical therapy may be appropriate to prevent tight skin causing permanent stiffness of the joints, and one may strengthen any weak muscles
+Physiotherapy may be relevant to prevent tight skin from causing permanent stiffness over joints, and one can strengthen any weak muscles.